blinkenjim/m404/doc/design-notes.md

 ![Nano detail view back](photos/4-nano-bottom-detail.JPG)

-Detail view of the Arduino nano from the top, VFD module removed:
+Detail view of the Arduino nano from the front (with the VFD module removed):

 ![Nano detail view front](photos/5-nano-top-detail.JPG)